Topics covered on this page:

 • Needs of minority is not considered in solutions

 • Approach to issues is unilateral, not thinking the big picture

 Serving in the Academy's House of Delegates (HOD) requires serving in a role that may be new for many member leaders.
 Many organizations, including the Academy's HOD, have moved from a "representative for" to a "representative of" model of operation.
 To be an effective delegate requires understanding and ability to communicate to members with the distinction between these types of roles.

-Leaders that embody the “representative of” perspective take a holistic approach towards addressing views, beliefs, values, and self-interests of fellow constituencies in meetings.
+Leaders that embody the "representative of" perspective take a holistic approach towards addressing views, beliefs, values, and self-interests of fellow constituencies in meetings.
 These elected leaders participate in a collective dialogue that collaborates with the perspectives of other constituencies.
-These leaders are open minded and understand the entire issue so they can make decisions based on the best interests of the organization.
+These leaders are open minded and understand the entire issue so they can make decisions based on the best interests of the profession.

 Leaders that embody the "representative for" perspective see themselves as the elected representatives of a specific constituency that they represent.
 They voice and act solely on the self-interests of their constituency, and vote only on behalf of their constituency's interests.